SkoolNotes/Taproot/2020BIO101/KBBIO101GeneExpression.md

 	 - RNA can be interpreted in different ways with different things being introns and others being exons
 		 - This allows for the creation of multiple proteins from the same strand of RNA
  - RNA splicing is critical since it allows a lot of information to be fit on a single strand of RNA
-	 - Around 75-100% of human genes with multiple exons undergo RNA splicing
+	 - Around 75-100% of human genes with multiple exons undergo RNA splicing allowing for our genome to describe a lot of complexity without needing as many genes
+ - Translation is another stage at which gene expression occurs
+	 -